dhis2/wow-backend/jpa_api.md

                     foreign-key="fk_entityinstancedatavalue_dataelementid" />
             </composite-id>

+    This will fail as JPA can't find the property dataElement of the object TrackedEntityDataValue.

+        CriteriaBuilder builder = getCriteriaBuilder();
+        return getList( builder, newJpaParameters()
+            .addPredicate( root -> builder.equal( root.get( "dataElement" ), dataElement ) ) );

     In this case we need to use the HQL query.

+        String hql = "from TrackedEntityDataValue tv where tv.dataElement =:dataElement";
+        return getList( getQuery( hql ).setParameter( "dataElement", dataElement ) );

-So for new objects that have Compound primary key, we must create an ID java class for it.
+    So for new objects that have Compound primary key, we must use an ID Java class.
+* For now, we have only applied the JPA Criteria Query API, but not fully converted from Hibernate configuration to JPA's configuration such as persistence.xml and entity annotation mapping.
+Therefore,  we can't use EntityManager and its method.
+We also can't use JPQL .

+#### 2. Todo list
+For DHIS2 to fully support JPA specification, below things need to be done.
+- Apply JPA Criteria Query for CriteriaQueryEngine and related classes
+- Convert hibernate xml mapping to jpa entity annotation mapping
+- Convert HibernateConfigurationProvider to JPA's persistence.xml so that we can fully use JPA EntityManager.

-#### Below are some of the code samples using JPA criteria query inside DHIS2:
+#### 3. Some of the code samples using JPA criteria query inside DHIS2
+Note hat JPA Criteria Query is a bit complicated, so we have implemented some common generic methods in **HibernateGenericStore** and **HibernateIdentifiableObjectStore**.

 - Basic get object method